-SHA did not achieve our benchmarks for metrics Housing choice #5: Increase in resident mobility and Housing choice #7: Households assisted by services that increase housing choice in Activity #18 because SHA did not fund short-term rental assistance in 2022 and because MTW was not necessary for excluding short-term/one-time payments.
+SHA did not achieve the benchmarks for Housing choice #5: Increase in resident mobility and Housing choice #7: Households assisted by services that increase housing choice in Activity #18 because SHA did not fund short-term rental assistance in 2023 and because MTW was not necessary for excluding short-term/one-time payments.
 SHA may adjust the benchmark in the future.